 God is the God of the hills and valleys.
 The only limit to His power is the one we place on it from unbelief.
 Today, you and I have a choice.
 We can choose to believe the doubt, insecurity, and worry that the devil tries to shoot at us, or we can believe what the Bible says is true.
 After all, He is for us, not against us.
 And, all things are possible for the one who believes.
 All we have to do is have faith, and He even gave us a prayer to help us do it.
 It’s found in Mark 9:24, and it works on all occasions.
 “Lord, I believe; help thou mine unbelief.”

 Enjoy timely articles?
 Try 4 Distractions For Christians We Must Beware .
 Or, try 4 Ways to Avoid Spiritual Deception.
-Please subscribe in the upper right corner (or at the bottom on a phone).
-Also, check out my YouTube Channel.
-There, I read my blogs out loud and have a playlist of hymns from my church.
-Far from boring, they are fast, sassy, and anointed hymns and gospel songs.
+Please sign up to receive my blog in your email in-box.
+You can find that at the upper right of your screen (or at the bottom on a phone).
+Also, check out my YouTube Channel where I read the blogs out loud.
+I also have a playlist of hymns from my church.